Wake-up-Freeman/OLD-ODISEO/docs/learn/glossary.md

 ## Burn

 The destruction of coins.
-The Terra protocol burns [Luna](#luna) to mint [Terra stablecoins](#terra-stablecoins) and vice versa.
+The Daodiseo protocol burns [Luna](#luna) to mint [Daodiseo stablecoins](#daodiseo-stablecoins) and vice versa.
 Burned coins are destroyed.

 ## CHAI

-A mobile payments app powered by Terra's blockchain network.
+A mobile payments app powered by Daodiseo's blockchain network.

 ## Columbus-5

-The current version of the [Terra mainnet](#terra-mainnet).
+The current version of the [Daodiseo mainnet](#daodiseo-mainnet).

 ## Commission